Ctrl (CTRL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ctrl Historical Price

-According to the latest data gathered on Ctrl live price page, the current price of Ctrl is 0.01060753USD.
-The circulating supply of Ctrl(CTRL) is 205.53M CTRL , giving it a market capitalization of $2.18M.
+According to the latest data gathered on Ctrl live price page, the current price of Ctrl is 0.01324765USD.
+The circulating supply of Ctrl(CTRL) is 205.53M CTRL , giving it a market capitalization of $2.72M.

 The Ctrl Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CTRL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.